-- Each post ("pin") is worth 50 points (40 word minimum) - Each comment on another's post is worth 30 points (20 word minimum) - Each comment received on your post earns you 20 points - Each "reaction" to your post from fellow students earns 10 points points per week.
+- Each post ("pin") is worth 50 points (40 word minimum) - Each comment on another's post is worth 25 points (20 word minimum) - Each comment received on your post earns you 15 points - Each "reaction" to your post from fellow students earns 10 points

+You should regularly contribute to the class "inventory" of ideas, comments, updates, analysis, news items, etc. which will give us an asynchronous deepening of class materials.
+You can go beyond 100 points per week.
 You can earn a maximum of 200 points per week, but feel free to keep adding as much as you have to offer!
-Any points you earn between 110-200 in a given week will be applied towards future weeks.
 Therefore, it is possible to earn the full Yellow Dig credit for the semester by maxing out participation for 4 weeks.

-You should regularly contribute to the class "inventory" of ideas, comments, updates, analysis, news items, etc. which will give us an asynchronous deepening of class materials.
-You can go beyond 100